CSE512-15S/a3-yx1992-Heyl-xiaoyiz/README.md

 ## Running Instructions

-Access our visualization at http://xiaoyizhang.me/512/ or http://heyanling.org/project/WorldGDP/
+Access our visualization at http://cse512-15s.github.io/a3-yx1992-Heyl-xiaoyiz/ or http://xiaoyizhang.me/512/ or http://heyanling.org/project/WorldGDP/

 OR